KTH/devops-course/contributions/demo/week5/sendek-lannge/README.md

 ## Description

-Terraform is an Infrastructure as Code (IaC) tool that we will use to automate the setup of a Minecraft server.
-With a single command, the server is created, configured, and started, demonstrating IaC principles such as automation, reproducibility, and easy teardown.
+Terraform is an Infrastructure as Code (IaC) tool that we will use to automate the setup of a Minecraft server along with a monitoring platform.
+The Minecraft server, Prometheus, and Grafana will all run in Docker containers locally.
+Prometheus will scrape metrics from the server and containers, and Grafana will provide a dashboard to visualize these metrics.
+With a single Terraform command, the Minecraft server and monitoring stack are created, configured, and started automatically, demonstrating IaC principles such as automation, reproducibility, and easy teardown.

 **Relevance**
-This demo highlights how DevOps teams can reliably provision, configure, and tear down environments with minimal manual effort, improving efficiency, consistency, and collaboration across development and operations.
+Using Terraform, the Minecraft server and monitoring stack are provisioned with minimal manual effort, ensuring consistency and reproducibility.
+Prometheus and Grafana provide real-time insights into server performance and container health, highlighting the importance of observability in DevOps workflows.